These functions allow you to specify your own set of mappings from levels in the data to aesthetic values.

 will be matched in order (usually alphabetical) with the limits of the

-if provided.
+scale, or with breaks if provided.
 If this is a named vector, then the

 values will be matched based on the names instead.
 Data values that don't

-match will be given na.value
+match will be given na.value.

 Character string or vector of character strings listing the